 Talent in Distressed Firms: Investigating the Labor Costs of Financial Distress

-The importance of skilled labor and the inalienability of human capital may expose firms to the risk of losing talent in critical times.
-Using Swedish employer-employee matched data, we document that firms lose their most skilled workers as they become financially distressed.
-In a quasi-experiment involving export-intensive firms with different capital structures, we confirm that financial distress is driving these results.
-Following a negative export shock caused by exogenous currency movements, talented workers abandon the firm, but only if the exporter is highly leveraged.
-Finally, we observe that firms that rely more on talent have more conservative capital structures, consistent with the interpretation that talent dependence is associated with higher labor costs of financial distress.
+The importance of skilled labor and the inalienability of human capital expose firms to the risk of losing talent in critical times.
+Using Swedish micro-data, we document that firms lose workers with the highest cognitive and noncognitive skills as they approach bankruptcy.
+In a quasi-experiment, we confirm that financial distress is driving these results: following a negative export shock caused by exogenous currency movements, talent abandons the firm, but only if the exporter is highly leveraged.
+Consistent with talent dependence being associated with higher labor costs of financial distress, firms that rely more on talent have more conservative capital structures.

 Keywords: Bankruptcy, Talent, Distress, Costs of Financial Distress, Labor Fragility, Leverage